Dissertation: Mainstreaming Fringe Beliefs: Pathways from the Margins to the Mainstream

 The Great Replacement conspiracy theory has gained increasing attention in recent years, evolving from a fringe online far-right discourse into a broader political narrative.
 The Great Replacement theory holds that a group of elite political actors are deliberately replacing Western, White people through immigration.
 This means that immigration is perceived as an existential threat to the White, Western cultural and racial identity.
 This paper argues that the Great Replacement theory is not a novel development but rather a resurgence of longstanding historical and cultural narratives that have shaped Western anxieties about identity, belonging and demographic change.
 By analyzing four lone actor manifestos, this study examines how these manifestos utilize symbols, myths and narratives to justify ideological extremism and political violence.
 The findings demonstrate that the Great Replacement theory is drawing upon the existing cultural context, using cultural symbols, myths and narratives, rather than a new movement.
 Its potential to incite political violence underscores the need for addressing its historical and cultural roots.

-Comparative Homonationalisms: Far-Right Visions of LGB(TQ+) Belonging in the United States and the Netherlands (with Jana Foxe) (Under review at The European Journal of Politics and Gender)
+Comparative Homonationalisms: Far-Right Visions of LGB(TQ+) Belonging in the United States and the Netherlands (with Jana Foxe) (Revise & Resubmit at The European Journal of Politics and Gender)

 This article examines variations in homonationalist discourse among far-right parties in the United States and the Netherlands.
 We theorize two particular forms: White Christian homonationalism, rooted in frontier nationalism and muscular Christianity, and secular homonationalism, grounded in civic secularism and nativist ideals of tolerance.
 Using Critical Discourse Analysis of party manifestos and campaign materials, we show how these discourses discipline LGBTQ+ identities, particularly TQ+ identities, by reinforcing binary gender norms through national myth-making.
 Far-right homonationalism constructs the “proper homosexual subject” to legitimize exclusionary nationalism.
 Masculinity plays a central role in shaping national myths and out-grouping dynamics, with differential implications for how TQ+ identities are framed as threats.
 MAGA discourse aligns with White Christian homonationalism, PVV with secular homonationalism, and FvD integrates characteristics of both.
 These findings challenge assumptions about far-right support for LGBTQ+ rights, and reveal the gendered logics of nationalist belonging.